brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 37. **Restart-NetworkAdapter.ps1**: Restarts the chosen Ethernet adapter.
 Users can select an adapter from a list, disable it, wait 5 seconds, and re-enable it with a single click.
 Useful for maintaining connections during RDP sessions.

+38. **Retrieve-ADComputer-SharedFolders.ps1**: Searches Active Directory for workstations, checks for any local folder sharing, and logs the results.
+Provides a user-friendly GUI for specifying the domain, viewing results, and exporting data to a CSV file.

-38. **Retrieve-ServersDiskSpace.ps1**: Retrieves disk space usage from multiple servers in an Active Directory domain.
+39. **Retrieve-ServersDiskSpace.ps1**: Retrieves disk space usage from multiple servers in an Active Directory domain.
 The script gathers disk space information from all servers and displays the results in a user-friendly text box.

-39. **Shorten-LongFileNames.ps1:** Efficiently shortens files with long names to prevent system errors and improve file system organization.
+40. **Shorten-LongFileNames.ps1:** Efficiently shortens files with long names to prevent system errors and improve file system organization.

-40. **Synchronize-ADComputerTime.ps1:** Ensures accurate workstation time settings across different time zones, utilizing a GUI for easy adjustments.
+41. **Synchronize-ADComputerTime.ps1:** Ensures accurate workstation time settings across different time zones, utilizing a GUI for easy adjustments.

-41. **Uninstall-SelectedApp.ps1:** Offers a GUI to streamline the uninstallation process of applications, improving administrative efficiency.
+42. **Uninstall-SelectedApp.ps1:** Offers a GUI to streamline the uninstallation process of applications, improving administrative efficiency.

-42. **Unjoin-ADComputer-and-Cleanup.ps1:** Simplifies the process of safely removing a computer from a Windows domain, including cleanup actions, via an intuitive GUI.
+43. **Unjoin-ADComputer-and-Cleanup.ps1:** Simplifies the process of safely removing a computer from a Windows domain, including cleanup actions, via an intuitive GUI.

-43. **Unlock-SMBShareADUserAccess.ps1:** Quickly resolves SMB Share access issues, ensuring uninterrupted user access to shared network resources.
+44. **Unlock-SMBShareADUserAccess.ps1:** Quickly resolves SMB Share access issues, ensuring uninterrupted user access to shared network resources.

-44. **Update-ADComputer-Descriptions.ps1:** Facilitates the updating of workstation descriptions in AD, using a GUI for streamlined data entry and management.
+45. **Update-ADComputer-Descriptions.ps1:** Facilitates the updating of workstation descriptions in AD, using a GUI for streamlined data entry and management.

-45. **Update-ADComputer-Winget-Explicit.ps1:** Leverages the `winget` tool for direct, script-driven software updates, enhancing system security and performance.
+46. **Update-ADComputer-Winget-Explicit.ps1:** Leverages the `winget` tool for direct, script-driven software updates, enhancing system security and performance.

-46. **Update-ADComputer-Winget-viaGPO.ps1:** Automates the process of updating software on Windows workstations through `winget`, with deployment via Group Policy for ease and efficiency.
+47. **Update-ADComputer-Winget-viaGPO.ps1:** Automates the process of updating software on Windows workstations through `winget`, with deployment via Group Policy for ease and efficiency.

-47. **NEXT COMING SOON**: Stay tuned for more innovative and efficient PowerShell scripts that will continue to enhance system administration efficiency and effectiveness.
+48. **NEXT COMING SOON**: Stay tuned for more innovative and efficient PowerShell scripts that will continue to enhance system administration efficiency and effectiveness.

 ## Additional Assistance
 All script codes can be edited and customized to suit your preferences and requirements.
 For further help or detailed information regarding prerequisites and environment setup, please consult the README.md file in the main root folder.